thorthefish/highway/site/docs/start/overview.md

 Welcome to the **Highway** to **Undercity**, an unforgettable summer of hardware running from now through July 31st.

+If you've *never* done hardware before, this is *your* opportunity to get started.
+That one project you saw on YouTube but had no idea how to build?
+That ends now.

+Earn points with each project you build.
+Collect prizes along the way.
+Join your friends at Undercity, a 4 day hackathon in San Francisco at GitHub HQ

-Collect 12 points before July 1st to get invited to Undercity!
+Collect 12 points before July 1st to get invited to Undercity.

+*(and if you're already a seasoned pro - consider this a free money glitch, just for you)*

 ## Here's how it works: